AustinLowey/tensorflow-mnist-deep-neural-network/README.md

 ### 8. Final Model and Testing
-Now that that overall architecture was chosen to be a CNN and the hyperparameters chosen through a sequence of 3 hyperparameter tuning experiments, the model with the lowest validation loss was chosen as the final model.
-It was then evalauted on the test dataset and achieved an **accuracy of 99.46%** and **loss of 0.0175**.
+Now that the overall architecture was chosen to be a CNN and the hyperparameters chosen through a sequence of 3 hyperparameter tuning experiments, the model with the lowest validation loss was chosen as the final model.
+It was then evaluated on the test dataset and achieved an **accuracy of 99.46%** and a **loss of 0.0175**.
 The predictions can be visualized through the below confusion matrix.

 <img src="assets/img/confusion-matrix.png" width="400">